Chesapeake Energy wins dismissal of shareholder lawsuit

-April 10 (Reuters) - Chesapeake Energy Corp has won the dismissal of a securities class action lawsuit over allegations the company misled investors about its financial condition.
+(Reuters) - Chesapeake Energy Corp (CHK.N) has won the dismissal of a securities class action lawsuit over allegations the company misled investors about its financial condition.

 The lawsuit claimed that Chesapeake failed to disclose financial obligations by the company and its former Chief Executive Aubrey McClendon.